jaugs/cv-project/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 # CV Project

 This was the first React Project in the Odin Project curriculum.

 # Built with

+* HTML
-HTML, CSS
+* CSS
+* React

+# About

-The user can create a custom CV application with contact info, education and work experiance.
-The project used functional React Components.
+The project allows the user to create a custom CV application with contact info, education and work experiance.
+The project used functional React Components, where I learned more about utilizing state and hooks in React.
+I also learned more JSX, and how useful it is to break parts of the project down into smaller components.
+I am looking forward to continue learning the React framework with my next projects.